thetredev/cppargparse/README.md

+# Deprecation notice

+This project is deprecated/archived.
+It won't be worked on anymore.
+I have moved on to other ventures instead (Rust, Go, C3).

+It was just a research project anyway, so please do not use it in production.
+Of course, you're free to fork it if you want.

 # C++ ArgParse: command line parsing made simple

 C++ ArgParse is an open source header-only C++11 library for parsing the command line (`argc`, `argv`) in a typed manner.